Avicity7/pyhelp/loops/while/README.md

 |-----------------------|-------------------------|
 | Looping through items | Repetition on condition |

 When using the `while` loop, you will need to be careful.
-One common error while using the loop is:
+One standard error while using the loop is:

 - Infinite looping
     - What happened: The condition of your `while` loop has never resulted to `False`, causing your loop to infinitely loop.